Skip to main content Skip to footer

 Open APIs facilitate the development of modular, flexible and scalable solutions.
 They allow for easy connectivity and interaction between legacy systems and new digital services, promoting a plug-and-play ecosystem.

-The recently-launched Gen5 Open APIs are the next iteration of these standardised interfaces, designed to simplify development, enable automation through intent-based requests, and support modern event-driven architectures.
+The recently-launched Gen5 Open APIs are the next iteration of these standardised interfaces.
+These are designed to simplify development, enable automation through intent-based requests, and support modern event-driven architectures.

 Components